Kyle Tucker Player Props: Astros vs. Dodgers

-Kyle Tucker -- with a slugging percentage of .528 in his past 10 games, including two home runs -- will be in action for the Houston Astros versus the Los Angeles Dodgers, with Bobby Miller on the hill, on June 24 at 7:15 PM ET.
+On Sunday, Kyle Tucker (.314 batting average in his past 10 games, with two doubles, a home run, six walks and three RBI) and the Houston Astros face the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+First pitch is at 7:10 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Dodgers.
+He had a one-hit showing in his last game (1-for-2) against the Dodgers.

 Kyle Tucker Game Info & Props vs. the Dodgers